194x Kappel VA #0336565

 The machine was in very bad condition: the draw-band was broken, the spring was broken, rust in abundance, alignment completely busted ...

-The machine is now in order apart from some type that need to be aligned...
+After a conservative restorarion, the machine is good working conditions apart from some type that need to be aligned...

 The serial number is very high, and or the information in the database are wrong, or a significant number of Kappels were produced in Erfurt after the end of the war.